JaguarFD/we-guide/docs/03-manage-metadata/02-locations.md

 ## Create a location in Project Dashboard
 To create a location in Project Dashboard:

-1. Click on the "Locations" tab
+1. Click on "Details" on the left side bar, then "Locations" tab

 2. Click on the blue "Add New Camera" button or the "Insert" button.
 ![](../getting-started-images/locations/insert-location.png)